Client

 rpc Prove(ProveRequest) returns (ProveResponse); // Generates a proof using the provided parameters

-rpc ProveWithWitness(ProveToCairoRequest) returns (ProveToCairoResponse); // Generates a proof with witness
+rpc ProveWithWitness(ProveWithWitnessRequest) returns (ProveWithWitnessResponse); // Generates a proof with witness

-rpc ProveNosha256Offchain(ProveNosha256OffchainRequest) returns (ProveNosha256OffchainResponse); // Generates a proof using Nosha256 input data for offchain verify
+rpc ProveNosha256Offchain(ProveNosha256OffchainRequest) returns (ProveNosha256OffchainResponse); // Processes the input without SHA256 and returns a proof and witness for offchain verify

-rpc GetPublicKey(Empty) returns (GetPublicKeyResponse); // Retrieves the public key for input data encrypted.
+rpc GetPublicKey(Empty) returns (GetPublicKeyResponse); // Retrieves the public key for encrypting input data

 rpc Ping(Empty) returns (Empty); // Ping for health check or to keep the connection alive